Biden in Europe for Russia energy talks

 “Americans have sanctioned Russian gas and oil, which is easier for them since they are producers.
 We will see what President Biden proposes tomorrow,” the official told Reuters.

-Mr Sullivan said Mr Biden will on Thursday announce a US package of Russia-related sanctions on political figures and oligarchs.
+Mr Sullivan said Mr Biden would on Thursday announce a US package of Russia-related sanctions on political figures and oligarchs.

 The leaders will also discuss China.